shiroyasha/blog-source/source/posts/2018-12-09-boolean-short-circuiting-is-not-guaranteed-in-sql.html.md

 ## The bug

-As stated in the intro, the SQL error was `repetition-operator operand invalid` which happens if you have an invalid regular expression in a SQL select statement.
+As stated in the intro, the SQL error was `invalid regular expression: quantifier operand invalid` which happens if you have an invalid regular expression in a SQL select statement.
 In our case, the poisonous regular expression was `*`, which is invalid, and should be `.*`.